Wei Yan: Early life

 Wei Yan was from Yiyang Commandery (義陽郡), which covered parts of present-day Nanyang in southern Henan and parts of northern Hubei.
 He started his career as a foot soldier under the warlord Liu Bei, probably sometime between 209 and 211 when Liu Bei was in southern Jing Province (covering present-day Hubei and Hunan).
 Around 212, he followed Liu Bei into Yi Province (covering present-day Sichuan and Chongqing) and served Liu Bei as a personal retainer in a war against Liu Zhang, the Governor of Yi Province (益州牧).
 Huang Zhong and Wei Yan scored many military exploits during the capture of Guanghan County.
 Thus, Wei Yan promoted to full general.

-Although the campaign met early success with the quick death of Gao Pei and Yang Huai and the later occupation of the passes followed by the defeat of Liu Zhang's reinforcement at Fu County.
-Pang Tong was killed during the siege of Luo castle and the It became a prolonged one.
+The campaign met early success with the quick death of Gao Pei and Yang Huai and the later occupation of the passes, followed by the defeat of Liu Zhang's reinforcements at Fu County.
+Pang Tong was killed during the siege of Luocheng and the siege became a prolonged one.
 One year later, Wei Yan and Liu Bei finally captured Luocheng, then surrounded and occupied Chengdu together with Zhuge Liang, Zhang Fei along with others.
-Thus, around summer 214, Liu Bei seized control of Yi Province from Liu Zhang.
-As Wei Yan has made several contributions in the campaign of Yi, Liu Bei promoted him to the rank of General of Ivory Gate (牙門將軍).
+Thus, around the summer of 214, Liu Bei seized control of Yi Province from Liu Zhang.
+As Wei Yan has made several contributions in the conquest of Yi Province, Liu Bei promoted him to the rank of General of the Ivory Gate (牙門將軍).

 Administrator of Hanzhong

-In 219, Wei Yan participated in Liu Bei campaign against his rival Cao Cao in the Hanzhong Campaign.
+In 217, Liu Bei started the Hanzhong Campaign against his rival Cao Cao.
+There is no direct mention of Wei Yan's participation.
 After Liu Bei captured Hanzhong, Liu Bei asked his subjects to nominate one of his generals to remain behind and guard Hanzhong.
 His subjects nominated Zhang Fei, who also strongly believed that he would most likely be chosen.
 However, much to everyone's surprise, Liu Bei chose Wei Yan instead and appointed him as General Who Guards Distant Lands (鎮遠將軍) and acting Administrator of Hanzhong (漢中太守).
 When Liu Bei asked Wei Yan in front of everyone how would he perform his duty, the latter confidently replied: